zapier/zapier-platform/packages/cli/README-source.md

  * [Searches](#triggerssearchescreates), which find specific records *in* your system.
 These are also listed under "Actions" in the Zap Editor.
  * [Resources](#resources), which define an object type in your API (say a contact) and the operations available to perform on it.
 These are automatically extracted into Triggers, Searches, and Creates.

+It is important for each of the above concepts as well as other sections of the integration to be set up according to our [platform schema](https://github.com/zapier/zapier-platform/blob/main/packages/schema/docs/build/schema.md) for an integration to fuction seamlessly.

-### How does Zapier Platform CLI Work?
+### How does the Zapier Platform Work?

-Zapier takes the App you upload and sends it over to Amazon Web Service's Lambda.
-We then make calls to execute the operations your App defines as we execute Zaps.
-Your App takes the input data we provide (if any), makes the necessary HTTP calls, and returns the relevant data, which gets fed back into Zapier.
+Zapier takes the Integration you upload and sends it over to [Amazon Web Service's Lambda](https://aws.amazon.com/lambda/).
+We then make calls to execute the operations your Integration defines as we execute Zaps.
+Your Integration takes the input data we provide (if any), makes the necessary HTTP calls, and returns the relevant data, which gets fed back into Zapier.

+### The Zapier Platform CLI

+The Zapier Platform CLI is a terminal-based app that allows builders to scaffold new integrations locally, using standard JavaScript in your local development environment and code editor.
+It allows for custom coding for API calls, middleware, file support and other advanced functionality.
+It’s the preferred tool for engineers comfortable with a standard development workflow and collaborating in a local environment using GIT version control before pushing integration versions to the Zapier server.
+Platform CLI can be more difficult to use for non-engineers, but will likely be more efficient for an engineering team.

 ### Zapier Platform CLI vs UI